oliverphardman/LookingForGroup/README.md

+# This repository is no longer maintained!
+I do not recommend forking it.
+There are several incompatibilities with the Discord API.
+You will need to rework the entire command system if you want to use it!

 # LookingForGroup
 Welcome!
 Looking For Group or LFG for short is a bot for the widely popular gamer messaging service [Discord](https://discordapp.com).